Start planning your trip

 Tokaido-Sanyo Shinkansen: Fares and Discounts for Kansai and Kyushu

-The Tokaido Sanyo Shinkansen allows you to visit all of the main attractions in the western part of Japan.
+The Tokaido Sanyo Shinkansen is a bullet train service that allows you to visit all of the main attractions in the western part of Japan.
 This article features a fare timetable showing fare differences and information about discounted tickets.

 Although it is a really convenient transportation system, understanding the prices and systems can be rather complicated as prices vary depending on the seats, while discounted tickets can be used under certain conditions.
 We will summarize the price systems for bullet trains as of August 2016.